CityPulse/Knowledge-Acquisition-Toolkit/README.md

 To find relationships between different groups produced in the previous section, a Markov based statistical model is applied to the data.
 The model returns the likelihood of the temporal presence of the different groups.

 ![alt tag](http://kat.ee.surrey.ac.uk/graph/KAT_sc6.PNG)

+Contributers
+KAT was developed as part of the EU project CityPulse.
+The consortium member University of Surrey provided the main contributions for this component.